khulnasoft/integrations-core/spark/README.md

 ### Installation

-The Spark check is included in the [Datadog Agent][3] package.
+The Spark check is included in the [Khulnasoft Agent][3] package.
 No additional installation is needed on your Mesos master (for Spark on Mesos), YARN ResourceManager (for Spark on YARN), or Spark master (for Spark Standalone).

 ### Configuration